 Prompted by a newly released paper by Rasmus Benestad entitled “A mental picture of the greenhouse effect“, here are some resources that help explain the Greenhouse Effect (GHE for short):

-Two extracts from an introductory article providing “A brief history of climate science” by Ed Hawkins, a climate scientist at the University of Reading.
-Firstly some theory:
+Here’s an extract from an introductory article providing “A brief history of climate science” by Ed Hawkins, a climate scientist at the University of Reading:

 Climate change is often seen as a recent phenomenon, but its roots are actually far older – the effects of human activity on the global climate have been discussed for more than 150 years.